Qamalia/ASP.NET-Core-Web-API-using-SQL-Server/README.md

 11. The 'Database Engine Configuration' screen lets you specify the authentication mode for your SQL server.
 For this tutorial, we are using the 'Mixed Mode' option and adding the current user as an administrator.
 Click 'Next' to continue.
 12. The next two screens require you to consent to installing Microsoft R Open and Python, respectively.
 Click 'Accept' and 'Next' on both to continue.
 13. Once the installation is complete, the new screen displays an overview of the installed features.
 Click 'Close' to finish the installation.

 ### Test Connection to SQL Server Express
-1. n the login window, choose the SQL Server Authentication option and use the default Login (sa) and the password you set up during the SQL Server 2019 setup.
+1. In the login window, choose the SQL Server Authentication option and use the default Login (sa) and the password you set up during the SQL Server 2019 setup.
 2. Click Connect to try to connect to the server.
 If the login window closes without any issues and you have access to the SQL Server Management Studio main window, this means the connection works properly.

+## Step 2: Create ASP.NET Core Web API
+- From the File menu, select New > Project.